Saint Ronan's Well

-Saint Ronan's Well is one of the Waverley novels by Sir Walter Scott.
-Set in a fashionable spa in the Scottish Borders, it is the only novel he wrote with a 19th-century setting.
+Saint Ronan's Well is the 18th of the Waverley novels written by Sir Walter Scott (1771-1832).
+First published in 1824, it is set in a fashionable spa in the Scottish Borders, and is the only Scott novel with a 19th-century setting.
+The story concerns the rivalry of two men: Valentine Bulmer, the Earl of Etherington, and his half-brother Francis Tyrrel.
+Both wish to marry Miss Clara Mowbray, who is the sister of John, the laird of Saint Ronan’s.

 Composition and sources

 The composition of Saint Ronan's Well was somewhat erratic.
 Scott began it immediately after completing Quentin Durward in early May 1823, and by the end of the month more than half of the first volume had been written.
 It is likely that he then slowed composition to avoid exhausting the market, and the volume was apparently not completed until late August or early September.
 Thereafter the pace quickened again, with the second volume finished and the third under way by mid-October, but then there came another slowing, and it is probable that it was into December before all was done.
 It seems likely that this second hold-up was occasioned by Scott's long resistance to the demand by James Ballantyne that the reference in the text to Clara's intercourse with Tyrell should be deleted: he eventually gave in, though signs of the original intention persist in the first edition.

 Given its modern setting, it is not surprising that the sources of Saint Ronan's Well are predominantly literary rather than historical.
 It seems likely, though, that Clara's story was influenced by a protracted legal case involving a Border family, which ran from 1804 until 1820.